shoebot/shoebot/doc/source/commands.rst

     Change the way rectangles are specified.
 Each mode alters the parameters necessary to draw a rectangle using the :py:func:`rect` function.

+    * use the CORNER mode (default) when you want to specify an origin point and dimensions (width and height)
+    * use the CENTER mode when you want to draw a shape centered on a point
+    * use the CORNERS mode when you want to specify an origin point and a destination point

     :param mode: the mode to draw new rectangles in
     :type mode: CORNER, CENTER or CORNERS